gbdubs/bird_data_guessing/README.md

 - how many eggs do they typically lay?
 - what is a fun fact about them?

-This repository answers these questions by scraping wikipedia and attempting regex searches and word associations.
+This repository answers these questions by scraping several sites, mostly attempting regex searches and phrase extractions.

-Output is produced alongside an attribution that cites to the wikipedia page that sourced the information.
+Output is produced alongside a chain of atributions that cites to the pages that sourced the information, and how they were combined to produce the final result.

-Debug code has not been stripped out of this repository since determining why a given property was guessed is a valuable tool for debugging + explaning the results.
+This project has required me to spin off many of the sub-problems as reusable repos.
+That is a good thing, but makes versioning these much trickier.
+For now, since this code isn't ready for other people to look at, I just recommend waiting for it to be finished. :)